Misoservices/MisoGlobalInfo/README.md

 - Defines the `subsystem` as well as the `category` automatically from the file name: `Logger(file: #file)`

 ## Version History

+### 1.0.4

+- OSS-73 Added isPreview and isRunningTests to App

 ### 1.0.3